 This can add anticipation and excitement to the experience of the listener before returning to the chorus.

-As you have seen before, the verse is where the lyrics are normally different with each new verse.
+As you have seen before, the verse is where the lyrics are normally different with the next one.

 If then followed by a chorus, this can get predictable the more you change between them.